TheM1ddleM1n/JavascriptPrograms/CONTRIBUTING.md

 Any self-contained JavaScript program is welcome!
 Some ideas:

-- **Algorithms** — sorting, searching, graph traversal, dynamic programming
+- Sorting, searching, graph traversal, dynamic programming
-- **Utilities** — helper functions, string/array tools, date formatters
+- Helper functions, string/array tools, date formatters
-- **Mini games** — CLI or browser-based
+- CLI or browser-based mini games
-- **DOM projects** — interactive HTML/CSS/JS pages
+- Interactive HTML/CSS/JS pages
-- **And anything else**

-If you're not sure whether your idea fits, open an issue and ask — I don't bite!
+If you're not sure whether your idea fits, open an issue and ask — we don't bite!

 ---